Arrieta Beats Former Team, Pitches Cubs Over Orioles 10-3

 “With Arrieta out there, you feel like runs are going to be at a premium,” Orioles manager Buck Showalter said.
 “You’re trying to keep it close and see if you can do some damage.
 We had him over 40 pitches the first couple innings, so there was the potential there, but once they jumped out like that, our guys got a little aggressive.”

-TWO OUT RALLIES
+TWO-OUT RALLIES

 The Cubs scored nine of their 10 runs with two outs.
 That added to the Orioles’ frustration.
 “Six of them were two outs and nobody on,” Showalter said.
 “We were all there watching it.
 That’s really frustrating to be that close to getting out of an inning unscathed.”